 The environmental variables and their causal relationships are described by a probability network (Spiegelhalter et al., 1993) using Netica (version 5, Norsys, Vancouver, Canada).
-Probability networks, also known as Bayesian networks, associate classes (e.g., levels) of each variable, with probability distributions of their occurrence contingent on the occurrence of classes (levels) within other variables.
+Probability networks, also known as Bayesian networks, associate classes (e.g. levels) of each variable, with probability distributions of their occurrence contingent on the occurrence of classes (levels) within other variables.
 These probabilities can be interpreted as certainties of potential outcomes.
-Joint probabilities of classes are calculated according to the laws of probabilities, or, in the case of continuous variables, sampled by Monte-Carlo techniques.
+Joint probabilities of classes are calculated according to the laws of probabilities or, in the case of continuous variables, sampled by Monte Carlo techniques.
 Probability networks allow the inclusion of the uncertainty or variability of variables and expert knowledge.
 The networks (one for each of two contrasting NPP submodels in two NPP scenarios) with all probability tables and class borders are supplied in Supplements 1 and 2.
+The widths of classes can be thought of as encompassing sub-pixel variation of soil, vegetation, and environmental variables, but we cannot quantify the contribution of sub-pixel variation to overall certainty of SOC changes.

-20 2.3 NPP scenarios in the environmental framework
+2.3 NPP scenarios in the environmental framework

 The strong effect of NPP via litter input on SOC stocks in models is well established and founded on theory (Todd-Brown et al., 2014).
-The long-term net effect of climate change on NPP and, consequently, litter input, however, is still unclear.
-NPP might increase because of increasing concentrations of CO_2 in the atmosphere (CO_2 fertilization) but productivity may be limited by the availability of nitrogen or other resources (Gedalof and Berg, 2010; Norby et al., 2010; Todd-Brown et al., 2014).
-To present the range of the effects of nutrient limitation and CO_2 fertilization we used two contrasting scenarios of future NPP together with climate conforming to the A1B emission scenario (IPCC, 2000).
-The first scenario, "limited NPP", represents a change in productivity caused by temperature and precipitation alone, which could be similar to the net effect

-- 5 of CO2 fertilization and nutrient-constrained growth.
-This NPP is based on the empirical NCEAS model (Del Grosso et al., 2008, an extension of the Miami or Lieth model), a function of mean annual temperature, mean annual precipitation, and vegetation type (Supplement 3: data processing and sources).
-The second scenario, "enhanced NPP", represents an increase of productivity due to CO2 fertilization in addition to changes - 10 in temperature and precipitation without limitation of the additional growth by nutrients.
-This NPP is derived from LPJ, a process-based DGVM (Sitch et al., 2003; Gerten et al., 2004).
-In comparisons between the NPP scenarios we keep functional relations (e.g., decomposition fractions, fraction modifying factors, decomposability) and plant type composition within each vegetation type constant.
+However, the long-term net effect of climate change on NPP and, consequently, litter input is still unclear.
+NPP might increase because of increasing concentrations of $CO_2$ in the atmosphere ( $CO_2$ fertilization) but productivity may be limited by the availability of nitrogen or other resources (Gedalof and Berg, 2010; Norby et al., 2010; Todd-Brown et al., 2014).
+To present the range of the effects of nutrient limitation and CO2 fertilization we used two contrasting scenarios of future NPP together with climate conforming to the A1B emissions scenario (IPCC, 2000).
+The first scenario, "limited NPP", represents a change in productivity caused by temperature and precipitation alone, i.e. without CO2 fertilization.
+This limitation of potential increases could be similar to the net effect of CO2 fertilization and nutrient-constrained growth.
+This NPP is based on the empirical NCEAS model (Del Grosso et al., 2008, an extension of the Miami or Lieth model), a function of mean annual temperature, mean annual precipitation, and vegetation type (Supplement 3: Data processing and sources).
+The second scenario, "enhanced NPP", represents an increase of productivity due to CO2 fertilization in addition to changes in temperature and precipitation without limitation of the additional growth by nutrients.
+This NPP is derived from LPJ, a process-based dynamic global vegetation model (DGVM) (Sitch et al., 2003; Gerten et al., 2004).
+In comparisons between the NPP scenarios we keep functional relations (e.g. decomposition fractions, fraction modifying factors, decomposability) and plant type composition within each vegetation type constant.